baccuslab/libdatafile/README.md

-mearec
+MeaRec
 ======

-The `mearec` library is a set of applications, libraries, and tools for recording data from the Multichannel Systems arrays in the Baccus Lab.
+The `MeaRec` library is a set of tools, libraries, and a GUI application for recording multi-electrode array data from either Multichannel Systems arrays, or the HiDens system from the Hierlemann group at ETH Basel.

 (C) 2015 Benjamin Naecker bnaecker@stanford.edu

 Components
 ==========

-- `mealog` - Record data or play back old data recordings.
+- `mealog`
+	- The main application component of the `MeaRec` suite.
+A GUI application for creating new recordings or playing back old recordings, and visualizing the resulting data.
 - `daqsrv` - A small server application that interfaces with our National Instruments data acquisition device, and serves data over the network.
+- `dataclient`
+	- A client library for talking with and receiving data from the data source servers
-- `daqclient` - A client interface to the `daqsrv` remote NI-DAQ server.
+		- `McsClient` A client to the `daqsrv` program collecting data from the MCS array system
+		- `HidensClient` A client to the HiDens data server
+- `h5recording`
-- `h5recording` - A class for reading and recording data to HDF5 files.
+	- A class for reading and recording data to HDF5 files.
+	- `HidensRecording` and `McsRecording` subclasses
+- `online-analysis`
+	- Classes and functionality for implementing online analysis of data recordings
+- `messaging`
-- `messaging`/`mealogclient` - The Mealog application provides information
-about the status of its recording though simple message-based network protocol.
+	- The Mealog application provides information about the status of its recording though simple message-based network protocol.
 The messaging protocol and a C++ client library are defined here.
 (This is not yet fully implemented)
+- `tools` - Miscellaneous tools
-- `tools` - Miscellaneous tools, such as converting HDF5 recordings to traditional bin files and vice-versa.
+	- `hdf2bin`/`bin2hdf` - Convert between HDF5 recordings and AIB binary format
+	- `fifo2hdf` - Convert from Igor FIFO files to HDF5 recordings (not yet implemented)

 Dependencies